tu1426/wacm_ss18/README.md

 - [  ] check if creating credentials for course admins is necessary (test if repo and travis are reachable with no account)
 - [  ] write unit/integration tests in /backend/spec/routes (only tests for endpoints because this are the only business logic methods, see template users.spec.js)
 - [  ] code coverage 90% (possibly less according to course admin)
-- [  ] write e2e tests with nightwatch in /e2e (see template basic.spec.js and watch constraints of course admin who said half of the tests -> only 3)
+- [ X ] write e2e tests with nightwatch in /e2e (see template basic.spec.js and watch constraints of course admin who said half of the tests -> only 3)
 - [  ] setup automatic deployment to instance on master branch push
 - [ X ] setup automatic push of new docker image on master push